-Table 51: Control via SMS
+Table 54: Control via SMS

-- If you leave the phone number field blank, then you can still restart the router using an SMS Reboot message from any phone number. - If you enter one or more phone numbers, then you can control the router using SMS messages sent only from the specified phone numbers. - If you enter the wild card character \, then you can control the router using SMS messages sent from any phone number.
+- If you enter one or more phone numbers, then you can control the router using SMS messages sent only from the specified phone numbers. - If you enter the wild card character \, then you can control the router using SMS messages sent from any phone number.